boylede/aoc2022/readme.md

 ## Day 5

 Day five brought some interesting towers-of-hanoi elements to the table along with more complicated input parsing.
 I was really excited by this one.
 My solution is currently pretty messy, but it does the job for now until I come back to it.
 I think this one can be parsed and executed in a single pass, so that will be my goal on revisiting.

+## Day 12

+Day twelve is a simple pathfinding excersize.
+I had a lot of trouble with it due to the fact that I assumed all map coordinates were reachable and the part 2 answer had me wondering why my pre-calculating step was never reaching some areas.
+After rewriting everything a few times I came back and looked at the input to notice that there are areas that can't be walked out of.